Blog

 How Much Coding Skill Is Needed?

-AI-native platforms like CatDoes completely change the game.
+With modern tools, that barrier has dropped significantly.
+AI-native platforms like CatDoes change the game.
 Your primary skill is no longer writing code, but effectively directing an AI agent with clear, natural language instructions.
-A basic grasp of app structure is helpful, but you don't need to be a professional coder to get a functional app built.
+A basic grasp of app structure is helpful, but you do not need to be a professional coder to get a functional app built.

-Will The Generated Code Be High Quality?
+Will the Generated Code Be High Quality?

 Can I Use This for an Existing App?